-This recipe for classic Cranberry Sauce is so easy and made with just 3 ingredients.
+This recipe for classic homemade Cranberry Sauce is so easy and made with just 3 ingredients.
 No matter how many batches of cranberry sauce I’ve made, I always come back to this one.
-It’s simple, it’s classic, and the best.
+It’s simple, it’s classic, and it’s the best.
+This is my go-to recipe for our family Thanksgiving dinner, and it never disappoints.

 This post may contain affiliate links.
 Read my disclosure policy.